Trump just lashed out at NYT's report on turmoil in his legal team

 Trump’s attacks come as he’s ignored his own lawyers’ advice to steer clear of the special counsel investigation.
 As recently as this week, Mueller learned that on at least two occasions Trump asked key witnesses about their conversations with investigators.
 In one case, Trump asked White House counsel Don McGahn to deny reporting that the president wanted him to fire Mueller last year, and on another occasion, Trump reportedly asked his former chief of staff Reince Priebus if his interviewers were “nice.”

-Maggie Haberman immediately responded:
+Maggie Haberman responded:

 — Maggie Haberman (@maggieNYT) March 11, 2018